Pol-Academic Calendar and Awarding of Course Credit Hours

 Awarding of Course Credit Hours

-The University of Louisville follows uniform standards for determining the amount of credit hours awarded for all academic courses and programs and the number of credits per course has historically been determined by face to face contact time.
+The University of Louisville follows uniform standards for determining the amount of credit hours awarded for all academic courses and programs.
+These standards apply to all instructional sites and methods of instructional delivery.
+The number of credits per course has historically been determined by face to face contact time.
 The University’s policy is “in general, one credit hour of lecture, discussion, or seminar requires at least 50 contact minutes per week during a regular semester.”

 The initial credit hour recommendation is made by the faculty in the discipline in order to ensure consistency with the University’s policy and the norms of the discipline.